-Should a student's absences reach 25 percent of the total scheduled hours in a term (i.e.: 12 of 48 hours) for any course, the student will be placed on attendance probation.
+Should a student's absences reach 25% of the total scheduled hours in a term (i.e., 12 of 48 hours) for any course, the student will be placed on attendance probation.
 Students placed on attendance probation will be encouraged to meet with the Academic Dean, or designee, to develop a plan to improve the student's attendance.

-Should a student's absences for any single course reach 40 percent of the total scheduled hours in a term, the student may be withdrawn from the course.
+Should a student's absences for any single course reach 40% of the total scheduled hours in a term, the student may be withdrawn from the course.

-Should a student's absences reach 40 percent of the total scheduled hours for all courses, the student may be withdrawn from the institution.
+Should a student's absences reach 40% of the total scheduled hours for all courses, the student may be withdrawn from the Institute.

-Students who miss fourteen consecutive calendar days in all classes will be dropped from school.
-Students may appeal this decision (please see Student Appeal Process).
+Students who miss 14 consecutive calendar days in all classes will be dropped from school.
+Students may appeal this decision (see "Student Appeal Process").